nabs23/zad-academy-notes/First Semester/Aqeedah Level 1/Universality of Tawhid.md

 Back: [[Aqeedah Level 1]]

-Here’s a detailed breakdown of **"Tawhid is Islam, and it is the religion of all the messengers"** based on the text provided:

----

 ### **1. Tawhid as the Core of Islam**
 - **Definition of Islam**:
   Islam is the religion with which Allah sent His messengers and revealed His Books.
 It revolves around **affirming the oneness of Allah** by worshiping Him and submitting completely to Him.